 Follow the device-specific instructions to put your device into dev mode and enable booting from USB.

 Now that you are in dev mode and have enabled booting from USB, plug the USB stick into the machine and reboot.
 At the dev-mode warning screen, press Ctrl-U to boot from the usb.
-Once you've booted from the USB, login as a guest user and press Ctrl-Alt-T to get a terminal and run
+Once you've booted from the USB, login as a guest user and press Ctrl-Alt-T to get a terminal and run (password is "test0000"):

 IMPORTANT NOTE: Installing Chromium OS onto your hard disk will WIPE YOUR HARD DISK CLEAN.